wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .rep .tooltip .badge }
 #### int GetEffectiveBloodCharge ( ) {: .copyable aria-label='Functions' }

+Returns the amount of Blood Charge the player has.
+If playing as any other character besides Tainted Bethany, this will return `0`.

 ___
 ### Get·Effective·Max·Hearts () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }